 The standard for credit hours is set by federal regulations governing eligibility for and the disbursement of financial aid.
 34 CFR Section 668.2 refers to 12 semester hours for institutions that measure progress in credit hours and use a standard semester term.
 Standards are essentially the same for graduate and undergraduate education since the two are differentiated by the level of study and not the number of hours devoted to study.

 For CGU courses, a single unit or credit is determined by 10.5 hours of instructional activity per semester.
-Instructional activity includes direct instructor contact in a physical or virtual classroom as well as asynchronous instructional content for online or hybrid classes.
+Instructional activity includes direct instructor contact in a physical or virtual classroom as well as asynchronous instructional content for online or hybrid courses.
 When creating and scheduling courses, departments and programs must be careful to ensure that scheduled class meeting times meet or exceed the following requirements based upon the 10.5 hours per unit rule.
 A standard semester at CGU is 16 weeks in the Fall and Spring.

 Units - Hours - Minutes

 1.0 - 10.5 - 630

 Note that departments and programs that follow the schedule of standard meeting times established and published in the Call for Courses meet the requirements of the institution's definition of credit hours.

 Students are expected to attend all scheduled class meetings for courses in which they are enrolled whether on a credit or audit basis.
 Students should consult their department handbooks as well as their course syllabi for attendance policies specific to certain courses or programs.
 Normally, in the case of excused class absences, the instructor may but is not obligated to allow students to complete examinations, missed assignments, or additional make-up work to offset absences.